olwmc/csci2470_final/vault/Architecture Ideas.md

 So 38% train correlation, 36% test.
 Already better than cosine!

 So now okay maybe instead of just doing raw cosine, we learn a transformation, do cosine on that, and then do everything else the same.
 Maybe learning a transformation of activation space would be useful here.
 Ideally it would learn a different transformation for each layer.
 Like a set of layerwise siamese networks.
 Maybe we start off training the siamese networks like encoders, get a good reconstruction loss, and then swap them over to being siamese networks.
 Then we can leverage the goodness of training an autoencoder (learns a good representation that we don't have to just use )

+## Multiple embedding vectors?
+What if we split the layers into three distinct sets.
+"Early", "Middle", "Late" and condense the eight vectors each down into a single vector using bottleneck attention.
+Then, we end up with (maybe LOL) three separate vectors that correspond to different "depths" of features.
+Maybe the idea to think about is "syntactic", "mix", "semantic".
+I have no idea if this would even work but it gives you a few separate vectors that you can apply to particular tasks.
+It's kind of weird that "embedding" is always one single vector and not more than one